-Traditionally celebrated on October 31/November 1 (Gaelic festivals run from sunset to sunset), the traditional date falls within a few days of the astronomical midpoint between the Sun stations of Autumn Equinox and Winter Solstice, which happens on November 6 or 7 (changing slightly each year).
-This year, it falls a little after midnight on November 7th, here in the Eastern time zone.
+Traditionally celebrated on October 31/November 1 (Gaelic festivals run from sunset to sunset), the traditional date falls within a few days of the astronomical midpoint between the Sun stations of Autumn Equinox and Winter Solstice, which happens right on or around November 7 (changing slightly each year).

 Like most planetary movements in astrology, the influence of these patterns is fluid and wavelike, peaking at the date of the exact midpoint.
 So it’s certainly appropriate to do this ritual anytime between the end of October to a couple of days after November 7th.
 Afterwards, you’ll want to consider how you will incorporate this ancestral work into your regular spiritual practices.

 Essentially all spiritual traditions offer some form of ritually honoring one’s ancestors.
 But if you don’t have an ancestor-honoring spiritual tradition you adhere to, or you don’t feel your tradition goes deep enough, use this ritual as a beginning, then let ancestors themselves guide you into the best way for you to work with them on a regular basis.

 The Ancestor Altar

 What you’ll be doing in the ritual is setting up an ancestor altar, and calling on your ancestors to form an energetic vortex that connects them with you through the medium of this altar.
 Personally, I’m not big on ancestor “worship”.
 This work is about connecting and honoring, which is the purpose of the altar.